 Suresh Jagannathan is Professor of Computer Science and Professor of Electrical and Computer Engineering at Purdue University.
 Professor Jagannathan is also a DARPA Program Manager.

 Steven Ericsson-Zenith is IASE Principal Investigator, a research scholar with extensive research and development experience in pure and applied semeiotic theory, mathematical logic, and computer architecture (esp. parallel computation).

 More on Dr. Ericsson-Zenith

-Steven Ericsson-Zenith holds a doctorate (1992) from the University of Pierre and Marie Curie (Paris 6), traditionally the science department of the Sorbonne.
-He completed his thesis at the invitation of the Ecole Nationale Supérieure des Mines de Paris (now MINES-ParisTech) and given a senior research position in that institution.
+Steven Ericsson-Zenith holds a doctorate (1992) from the University Sorbonne (formerly Pierre and Marie Curie, Paris 6), traditionally the science department of the Sorbonne.
+He completed his thesis at the invitation of MINES-ParisTech (formerly Ecole Nationale Supérieure des Mines de Paris) and given a senior research position in that institution.
 He is currently the Principal Investigator and Research Scholar at the Institute for Advanced Science & Engineering (IASE).

 His doctoral thesis considers the structure of computation in large-scale parallel systems.
 This work evolved from his industry experience and brief research experience at Yale University at the invitation of Professor David Gelernter.
 He was a senior member of the computer architecture team at INMOS (now STMicroelectronics) under Professor M. David May, FRS.